PlaytestersKitchen/texas-euchre/README.md

 Deal five cards to each player.
 Players take turns being the dealer.

+*Note: if playing with three or five players, deal 4 and 6 cards, respectively.*

 Place the remaining cards in the center.
 This is the draw deck.

 ## Drawing Up

-Starting on the player to the dealer's left, lay down up to five cards face up in front of you.
+Starting on the player to the dealer's left, lay down up to all of your cards face up in front of you.
 Replace that number of cards from the draw pile into your hand.
 Your turn is now over.
 This continues until a player lays down their hand, signaling the end of the draw phase, moving into the trick taking phase.